bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2014-03-07  Upgraded to CKEditor 4.3.3
+    2014-04-30  Display warning when image directory is not writeable 2014-03-07  Upgraded to CKEditor 4.3.3
     2013-12-22  Allow full HTML page editing for templates 2013-12-10  Correct example for allowed content